 Do you still believe your choices are one or the other of the big two distributors?
 Or are you signed into an agreement that you think obligates you to buy from a single large distributor?
-Do you have a sales representative or telesales rep that goes the extra mile for you and is willing to help you get better pricing on items you buy or help you find alternatives when an item is backordered?
+Do you have a sales representative or telesales rep who goes the extra mile for you, and is willing to help you get better pricing on items you buy or help you find alternatives when an item is backordered?

 Or do you wish you had someone who will look out for your best interest, a representative who answers your emails, chats or phone calls right away with accurate information and advises you when and when not to buy a particular item?

 More and more people each year are breaking out of the “either or” cycle and finding service and savings by utilizing LPS.
 When you are ready to explore, we are here to help and would welcome the opportunity to serve you, no matter what size business you are.